-I like to make my trackpad and mouse speed fast, so that I have to move my fingers less (I’m lazy).
-This takes a while to get used to, but really helps when trying to navigate around quickly.
-Namely, I don’t have to lift my finger up again after it’s fully extended.
+I like to make my cursor speed fast, so that I have to move my fingers less (I’m lazy).
+This takes a while to get used to but helps when trying to quickly navigate.
+I don’t have to lift my finger up again after it’s extended to keep moving the mouse.

 One of the most convenient features of the mac trackpad is the ability to highlight with 3 fingers.
 By setting all the default gestures to 4 fingers, you can enable this feature.

-System Preferences > Accessibility > Pointer Control > Trackpad Options, there is a checkbox to enable this feature.
+System Preferences > Accessibility > Pointer Control > Trackpad Options, there is a checkbox to enable three finger drag.

-I tend to delete a lot of the code I write by pressing and holding the delete key.
-However, the default setting for Apple makes this take a long time, as it happens very slowly.
-In addition, there is a long delay from holding down the button to when it actually begins to start deleting.
-I fixed both of these issues in System Preferences to reduce the lag.
+I delete a lot of the code I write by pressing and holding the delete key.
+The default setting for Apple makes this a very slow process.
+There is also a long delay from holding down the button to when it actually begins to start deleting.
+I fixed both of these issues in System Preferences to reduce the lag and make it much snappier.

-For my Finder windows, I found it really cluttered to have folders in the sidebar which I never used, such as “Connected servers.”
+I dislike having folders in my Finder sidebar which I never use, such as “Connected servers.”
 If I’m never using them, why should it always be there?

-I removed any folder that I didn’t use regularly from my sidebar, accessed by
+I removed the folders that I didn’t use from my sidebar, accessed by

 Finder > Preferences > Sidebar.

 Finder > Preferences > Advanced, I selected all folders to stay at the top of the directory.
-This helps because sometimes I know that I need to go through a few more directories to get a to a specific location, and I don’t want to have to scroll through the current directory to look for the folder that I have to enter.
-This way, the folder is always on the top, making it much quicker for me to navigate.
+This helps because when I know I need to go deeper into a directory, the folders are on the top.
+This saves me time, so I don’t have to scroll through the current directory to look for the folder to enter.

 The other change here is the search directory.
-Surprisingly, ‘the current folder’ is not the default option when searching in the Finder window, which can be extremely frustrating.
-Changing it This makes the search much quicker for a specific file which you think is somewhere close.
+Surprisingly, ‘the current folder’ is not the default option when searching in the Finder window, which is frustrating.
+Changing it makes the search much quicker for a specific file which you think is somewhere close.